-Ms. Jeanne Scholle is your school contact person for all things Balfour, including cap and gowns and class rings.
+Ms. Jeanne Scholle is your school contact person for cap and gowns.
 Ms. Scholle is available at 706-357-5200 ext.
-17432 or by email at email@example.com.
+17432 or by email at firstname.lastname@example.org.
 Students may stop by her classroom before or after school (Room 184-West Wing).

 Senior Post-secondary Planning Information